Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 More resolve, though—everything had taken on the importance of a mission of personal salvation for her.
 It was kinda hot, but also saddening.
 He missed just being able to *relax* with her.
 She didn’t shoot off on her adorable tangents so much, like wondering why people could be called "Brown," "Green" or "Black" but you never ran into a Mr. Purple, or a Mrs. Yellow.

-He had a lot of terrible things to say about the Alien Protection Army terrorists...but perhaps the worst and most personally hateful was that in small ways they’d taken his wife from him.
+He had a lot of terrible things to say about the Alien Protection Army terrorists... but perhaps the worst and most personally hateful was that in small ways they’d taken his wife from him.

 He was beginning to think he understood the *Misfit* crew a little more, though.
 He’d never have said a negative word against the three of them, but Xiù, Julian and *especially* Allison packed more intensity into their lives than Dane was entirely comfortable with.
 It was part of what tied them so closely together—nobody else could keep up.